LGBTQ+ Relationship Counselling Article

 When vital aspects of your relationship are lost, counselling can help rebuild intimacy and safety, and when safety returns, physical closeness can follow naturally.

-Therapy encourages curiosity – asking fresh questions about each other’s wants, fantasies, and boundaries.
-By employing curiosity, the couple can learn new information – and with new information comes new choices and new directions in which to take the relationship.
+By employing curiosity themselves, the couple can learn new information in a safe way – and with such new information comes new choices and new directions in which to the coupke might take the relationship.

 These conversations, handled with care, can lead to a more honest and satisfying sex life as well as both partners developing a better relationship with intimate affection.